dustinwloring1988/LiteFormer/README.md

 ---

-## ⚙️ Setup
+## ⚙️ How was this setup

-Clone this repo and run the builder script:
+Run the builder script in the liteformer-source repo:

 ```bash
 python lite_transformers_builder.py